cammlab/digital_slide_archive/EI_HUI_Deployment.md

 ### HistomicsUI vs. Image Detail Page

 When you first click on an image from the UI file browser, it will take you to a detail page that may or may not show an image preview (depending on file format) and some other information and metadata.
-To view the full HistomicsUI page with full zoom and annotation capability, click the drop down menu in the top right and select "View in HistomicsUI".
+To view the full HistomicsUI page with full zoom and annotation capability, click the drop down menu in the top right and select "Open in HistomicsUI".

 </details>